 Posted on

 SHEET MUSIC WITH LETTER-NAMES AND NOTES TOGETHER HERE

-Continue reading How to Read Piano Music: Naming the WHITE KEYS
+Continue reading Video: How to Read Piano Music: Naming the WHITE KEYS

+Posted on